PacktPublishing/Python-Object-Oriented-Programming-Cookbook/VirtualEnvironmentNotes.md

     specified — whatever that path is, it would be needed in the activation command-line call, below, as well)

--    Activating the virtual environment:
+-    Activating the `pyoopc` virtual environment:

     `source ~/py_envs/pyoopc/bin/activate`

--    Creating the virtual environment:
+-    Deactivating the `pyoopc` virtual environment:

     `deactivate`